- Supported OAuth 2.0 flows

 code and storage is accessible on client browsers and mobile devices.

-endpoint using token
+/oauth/authorize endpoint using token response type:

 https://gitlab.example.com/oauth/authorize?client_id=APP_ID&redirect_uri=REDIRECT_URI&response_type=token&state=YOUR_UNIQUE_STATE_HASH&scope=REQUESTED_SCOPES

-and then redirect back to
+REQUESTED_SCOPES and then redirect back to

-you provided.
+the REDIRECT_URI you provided.
 The scope parameter

 is a space-separated list of scopes you want to have access to (for example, scope=read_user+profile

-would request read_user
+would request read_user and profile scopes).
+The redirect

-as well as token details in GET
+includes a fragment with access_token as well as token details in GET

 parameters, for example: